 Adding a bit of oil can sometimes be the right call to make when you’re looking to fix a dry or dense cake.
 Your cake might have too many dry ingredients that are causing it to not turn out right.

 It’s possible that a couple of tablespoons worth of vegetable oil could make a positive difference.
-Some cakes actually call for you to use oil in place of butter as well so you’ll want to remember this moving forward.
+Some recipes actually call for you to use oil in place of butter as well so you’ll want to remember this moving forward.